 Now is the time to recommit to quality improvement and look for opportunities for mutuality.
 There are enough tough choices we need to make in the current health care environment.
 Let’s not make choices and tradeoffs when they’re not necessary.
 Instead, let’s figure out where agendas overlap and intersect, and go after the quality improvement aims that benefit both patients and providers.

 Derek Feeley is IHI President and CEO.
-He will be faculty for the Finding & Creating Joy in Work virtual training beginning March 1, 2018.
+He will be faculty for the Finding and Creating Joy in Work virtual training beginning September 11, 2018.
 He is also co-author of the IHI Framework for Improving Joy in Work.

 Editor's note: Look for more from Derek Feeley (@DerekFeeleyIHI ) on leadership, innovation, and improvement in health care in the “Line of Sight” series on the IHI blog.